No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 <div style="page-break-after: always;"></div>

-### 8.3.
+### 8.4.
 Universal Product

-We did not define universal product in the above sectoins, yet this is observable in PCA.
+We did not define universal product in the above sections, yet this is observable in PCA.
 ```
-Let C be a category.
+Let C be a category and let A,B ∈Ob(C) be objects.
-Let A,B∈Ob(C) be objects.

-A product of Aand B is an object P∈Ob(C) together with morphisms
+A product of A and B is an object P∈Ob(C) together with morphisms
     π_A:P → A

 such that for any object X∈Ob(C) with morphisms
-    f:X→A
-    g:X→B
+    f:X→A, g:X→B

 there exists a unique morphism ⟨f,g⟩
     X→P

 such that the following diagram commutes
-    πA∘⟨f,g⟩=f, πB∘⟨f,g⟩=g
+    π_A∘⟨f,g⟩=f, π_B∘⟨f,g⟩=g

         Mammal
         /   \